X

 What does it mean to be a journalist in an era when AI technology is automating a wide range of tasks once performed exclusively by humans?
 Rapid advances in AI-driven journalism – from automated news writing and data analysis to real-time content generation – raise pressing questions about the evolving role of human journalists and the division of labour between humans and machines.

 So instead of competing with AI on tasks that machines are increasingly capable of doing – such as summarising earnings reports or generating basic news updates – journalists need to focus on areas where human intelligence remains irreplaceable.
-The table below outlines the journalistic roles that will be transformed by AI, explaining why certain skills will become less relevant and which technologies can replace them.
+The table below outlines the journalistic roles AI will transform, explaining why certain skills will become less relevant and which technologies can replace them.

 Skill Why is it becoming obsolete?
 What replaces it?